-Think about standing and bending over to touch our toes.
-If our hamstrings are very tight, maybe we touch our knees.
-With consistent practice, bending enables more range of motion.
-The same is true for our airways, elastic in nature but without truly engaging, losing range of motion in their ability to stretch to accommodate a fuller breath.
-It actually does take some practice, to access our full breath.
+Think about bending to touch our toes.
+With tight hamstrings maybe we touch our knees.
+Practice soon enables more range of motion.
+The same is true for our airways, elastic in nature but losing their stretch ability to accommodate a fuller breath.
+It actually does take practice to access our full breath.

-Chair yoga class is useful for not getting up and down from the floor.
-We challenge ourselves, standing and using the chair for support, and sitting while still managing to stretch out our entire body.
-The way we bend and twist lets us open different sections of our lung capacity.
-While this session focuses on respiratory resilience, session classes also stress how back pain may be improved and can support our immune system, by way of our lymphatic stimulation.
-These yoga stretches come from ancient traditions and today we recognize the medical science benefits and the many ways a yoga practice can lively up our inner selves.
+Chair yoga class challenges ourselves without getting up and down from the floor.
+Using the chair for both standing support and sitting we manage to stretch our entire body.
+The way we bend and twist lets us open different areas of the body, not only the spine to help back pain, but to support our immune system by stimulating our lymphatic system, endocrine system and digestive system.
+This session focuses on respiratory resilience and relieving stress.
+Yoga stretches come from ancient traditions.
+Today medical science uses the many benefits of yoga practice to lively up our inner selves.

 You can register online here or over the phone at (434) 218-7677.